-Lesbian, gay, and bisexual people are three times more likely to experience incarceration than the general population due to a history of bias, abuse, and profiling toward LGBTQ+ people by law enforcement, along with high rates of poverty, homelessness, and discrimination in schools and the workplace, has contributed to disproportionate contacts with the justice system.10 Similarly, LBGTQ youth make up approximately 15 percent of youth in juvenile detention centers, despite being just 5 to 8 percent of the total youth population.11 When considering other identities including race and experiencing poverty, these numbers dramatically increase.
-For example, 9 percent of Black transgender women were incarcerated in 2014, approximately ten times the rate in the general population.12 Of course, the jail to homelessness cycle is well documented, and is evident in Colorado: in a sample study of people experiencing homelessness who were incarcerated in eight Colorado jails, 46.3 percent of those who were not homeless in the past 30 days anticipated being homeless after leaving jail, and 79.2 percent who had previously experienced homelessness in the last 30 days.13 Nearly half (46.3 percent) of those who were not homeless in the past 30 days reported that they expected to be homeless upon leaving the jail or they did not know if they would be homeless.
+Lesbian, gay, and bisexual people are three times more likely to experience incarceration than the general population due to a history of bias, abuse, and profiling toward LGBTQ+ people by law enforcement, along with high rates of poverty, homelessness, and discrimination in schools and the workplace, has contributed to disproportionate contacts with the justice system.
+Similarly, LBGTQ youth make up approximately 15 percent of youth in juvenile detention centers, despite being just 5 to 8 percent of the total youth population.
+When considering other identities including race and experiencing poverty, these numbers dramatically increase.
+For example, 9 percent of Black transgender women were incarcerated in 2014, approximately ten times the rate in the general population.
+Of course, the jail to homelessness cycle is well documented, and is evident in Colorado: in a sample study of people experiencing homelessness who were incarcerated in eight Colorado jails, nearly half (46.3 percent) of those who were not homeless in the past 30 days reported that they expected to be homeless upon leaving the jail or they did not know if they would be homeless.
 This figure was 79.2 percent among those who reported homelessness in the past 30 days.

 Discriminationalsoleadstounnecessaryandunreasonable policing of vulnerable populations.
 In the case of the LBGTQ community, this policing has most commonly occurred in the introduction and attempted enforcement of "bathroom bills" which restrict access to restrooms in public spaces and schools to the gender assigned to an individual at birth.
-Thankfully, Colorado lawmakers in 2008 passed a law that forbids discrimination based on sexual orientation and gender identity in public places to reduce the policing of a person's own body.14
+Thankfully, Colorado lawmakers in 2008 passed a law that forbids discrimination based on sexual orientation and gender identity in public places to reduce the policing of a person's own body.